Life of a Don: Release and promotion

 On February 2, 2021, Don Toliver cryptically announced Life of a Don via Twitter.
 Toliver's Cactus Jack Records label boss, American rapper and singer Travis Scott, teased his excitement and involvement in the album in a tweet on April 9.
 Toliver had previously planned to release the album in July 2021.
 On September 28, Toliver announced the release date of the album and revealed its cover art a few hours later.
 He also teased the opening track, "Xscape", in a trailer video of the album.
 To support the album, Toliver went on tour with American rapper Bia, serving as a special guest.

 Singles

 Two singles preceded the release of the album.
 The lead single, "What You Need", was released on May 4, 2021.
 The second single, "Drugs n Hella Melodies", featuring Toliver's girlfriend, Colombian-American singer Kali Uchis, was released on June 18, 2021.
 Both music videos were filmed in Colombia and released alongside the songs on their respective release dates.

 Critical reception

 Life of a Don was met with generally positive reviews.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 73, based on four reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 73, based on six reviews.